lzxindustries/lzxmodular/docs/source/esg3.rst

 Video Format Switch
 -----------------------

+ESG3's format selection switch determines the module's video output format and video sync standard.
+Additionally, the user may select between YPbPr and RGB colorspace modes for the Component output encoder.
+In most cases, the user should select the YPbPr component output mode.
+Optionally, RGB component output mode may be used with some displays and capture devices if supported.

 0 represents the switch's OFF state.
 1 represents the switch's ON state.  x indicates a position irrelevant to the listed setting.

 +------------+--------------+